Brainstem death: Prognosis and management

-Published studies of patients meeting the criteria for brainstem death or whole brain death – the American standard which includes brainstem death diagnosed by similar means – record that even if ventilation is continued after diagnosis, the heart stops beating within only a few hours or days.
+Studies of patients meeting the criteria for brainstem death or whole brain death under American definitions record that even if ventilation is continued after diagnosis, the heart stops beating within only a few hours or days.
 However, there have been some very long-term survivals and it is noteworthy that expert management can maintain the bodily functions of pregnant brain dead women for long enough to bring them to term.